 Shocking diseases statistics

 Together with other activists, Reshetko requested official statistics from the Kharkiv clinics for different types of illnesses of adults and children in the years 2010, 2011, 2012 and 2013, and then examined the situation in different parts of the city.
-When comparing Kharkiv Clinic No. 22 in the Chervonozavodskiy district (which is adjacent to the Zhovteniy district, where the Kharkiv Coke Plant and Termolife are situated), with Kharkov Clinic No. 9 located 10 km from the plants, it turned out that occurences of pulmonary and bronchial disease in adults is almost 3078 times higher than those in the area distant from the city.
-For other diseases the difference is 15-20 times higher.
+When comparing Kharkiv Clinic No. 22 in the Chervonozavodskiy district (which is adjacent to the Zhovteniy district, where the Kharkiv Coke Plant and Termolife are situated), with Kharkov Clinic No. 9 located 10 km from the plants, it turned out that occurrences of pulmonary and bronchial disease in adults is almost 3078 times higher than those in the area distant from the city.
+For other diseases, the difference is 15-20 times higher.
 Diseases of the blood, skin diseases, the circulatory system and abnormalities in children in the affected area are 4 times higher than in the remote area.
 Children born with birth defects ranging from cerebral palsy, bronchial asthma, diseases of the circulatory system and deaf-muteness are 4.5 times higher per year in the area affected by the plants.
 Statistics for adult mortality demonstrated that death from cancer in the emission zone for the period from 2003 is 40 times higher, in contrast to the indicators of the remote area of the city.

 Death threats came soon

 Since 2012 Reshetko has been trying to sue for damage to her health and violation of the right to live in a safe environment.
 However, the court hasn't reached a verdict yet because of the lack of evidence of the link between the diseases and the pollution emitted by the plants into the air.
-She encouraged many neighbors from the district to come together when she founded the Ekocid NGO in 2013.
+She encouraged many neighbours from the district to come together when she founded the Ekocid NGO in 2013.
 They turned to the authorities, organized demonstrations, wrote petitions and open letters to the governor.
 They even blocked the track used for bringing the coal to the plant.
 And even though this long struggle yielded no results, Reshetko was soon being intimidated: someone has cut off electricity in her flat several times, the door of her apartment was glued shut, and one day she found the death threats - graffiti written on the wall of the corridor.
 Her neighbours supported her, however, as the plant employs about 700 people, not all the Novobavarskyi district residents who are exposed to extreme pollution obviously stand with the activists.

 "The plants are situated in the lowlands, so dangerous